vinhphamuit/instant/README.md

 - Create, login with an account
 - Sign in with Facebook account
 - Send text messages, photos and files in realtime
-- Create channel for multiple topics
+- Create channels for multiple topics

 ## Team members
 - Nguyễn  Vũ Quốc Thiện